Xiang-Deng-DL/Learning-With-Retrospection/README.md

-# Implementation of 'Learning with Retrospection' (LWR)
+# Implementation of 'Learning with Retrospection' AAAI'2021

 Requirements: <br>
 pytorch==1.2.0  torchvision==0.4.0